lyrana/MSIgnite2019TSIHOL/README.md

 Name: condition
 Kind: Categorical
-Value: Select condition (Double) from the drop-down
+Value: Select Custom and paste the followin: tolong($event.temperature_anomaly.Double)
 Categories:
 Label Value
-Undamaged 0
+OK 0
-Damaged 1
+NOK 1

 Default Category: Unknown
+Expand Advanced Options
+Filter (optional): (tolong($event.temperature_anomaly.Double)) != null

 ![Categorical](media/categorical.PNG)

-Add a second variable for latitude:

-Name: lat
-Kind: Numeric
-Value: Select lat (Double) from the drop-down

-Repeat the same steps above for long and click "Save"
+Click "Apply" and "Save"

+The tracker currently does not have a temperature_anomaly property, however, we're able to author the variable in anticipation of this value being populated in the future.
+After anamoly detection has been created, we will come back to TSI to view the parcel's condition.

 3. The next step is to add a hierarchy.
 In the Hierarchies section, select + Add

 4. A modal will open.
 Add the following values:
 Name: Delivery Routes
 Levels:
+Name:
-Name: Route Name (click + Add Level to expand) ParcelID
+Route Name (click "+ Add Level" to expand)
+ParcelID

 ![Add Hierachy](media/addHierachy.PNG)